 data picker

-You can see the data source in a new browser tab by Cmd/Ctrl+Clicking on the data source’s name in the query builder.
+Once you select the data source, you can preview the data, or view the data in a new browser tab by Cmd/Ctrl+Clicking on the data source’s name.

 To choose which columns to include in your query, click on the arrow next to the data source.
-You’ll also be able hide columns from the table view once you visualize your results.
+If you uncheck a column, you’ll still be able to use the column while building a query (for example, in filters) but Metabase won’t display the column in results.

-You can also select multiple tables from the same database by joining them.
+You can also select data from multiple tables from the same database by joining the tables, see Joins.

 Custom columns